 I am weary with my crying; my throat is dry; my eyes fail while I wait for my God.
 (Ps.
 69:3)

-Scripture is full of stories of folks who had to wait, and who got frustrated at the seeming delay.
-Abraham waited 25 years from the time God first called him until he saw Isaac born.
+Scripture is full of stories of folks who had to be patient, and who got frustrated at the seeming delay.
+It was 25 years from the time God first called Abraham until he saw Isaac born.
 Caleb waited 40 years to take possession of his inheritance in Canaan.
-Joseph waited 13 years to be vindicated in Egypt.
+Joseph spent 13 years in Egypt before he was vindicated in Egypt.
 The saints in Revelation wait to be avenged.
 There are dozens more examples.
 None of them had an easy time.

 It takes faith.

 For we through the Spirit eagerly wait for the hope of righteousness by faith.
 (Gal.
 5:5)

 But everyone who waits, exercises faith in God who makes the promises.
 It is a sign of trusting God for the outcome and fulfillment.
 Rather than taking things into our own hands, waiting is a sign of submission to God’s plan and His timing.